 Preliminary vs Final Prospectus Definition

-The preliminary prospectus definition includes the most important details about the business and the transaction taking place.
+The preliminary prospectus definition includes the most important business and transaction details.
 It has to be as appealing as possible to investors to gain their interest in the stock.

 The final prospectus contains much more information.
-This is also where we can find the offering price and the number of outstanding shares.
+We can also find the offering price and the number of outstanding shares.
 The following information is contained in a prospectus.

 Components of a Stock Prospectus

 Share information: Amount and price of outstanding shares at offering, common and preferred shares.
-How will the proceeds of the IPO be used (merges & acquisitions, research & development etc.)?
+How will the proceeds of the IPO be used (mergers & acquisitions, research & development, etc.)?

 Pubic or Private offering: Available to anyone or only accredited investors